groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 ---
-title: "How to add image to PDF using Java and GroupDocs Annotation"
+categories:
+- Java Development
+date: '2026-09-15'
+description: Learn how to annotate PDF with image using GroupDocs.Annotation for Java.
+  Step‑by‑step guide, code snippets, troubleshooting tips, and best practices for Java developers.
+images:
+- /java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/og-image.png
+keywords:
+- annotate pdf with image
+- java add image pdf
+- add image pdf java
+- embed image pdf java
+- groupdocs annotation java
+lastmod: '2026-09-15'
-linktitle: "Java PDF Image Annotation Guide"
+linktitle: Java PDF Image Annotation Guide
+og_description: Annotate PDF with image using GroupDocs.Annotation for Java.
+This guide shows you how to add, rotate, and style images in PDFs with clear code examples.
+og_image_alt: 'Developer guide: annotate PDF with image using GroupDocs Annotation for Java'
+og_title: How to annotate PDF with image in Java using GroupDocs
+schemas:
+- author: GroupDocs
+  dateModified: '2026-09-15'
+  description: Learn how to annotate PDF with image using GroupDocs.Annotation for
+    Java.
+Step‑by‑step guide, code snippets, troubleshooting tips, and best practices for Java developers.
+  headline: How to annotate PDF with image in Java using GroupDocs
+  type: TechArticle
-description: "Learn how to add image to pdf and annotate pdf with image using GroupDocs.Annotation for Java.
-Step-by-step tutorial with code examples, troubleshooting tips, and best practices."
+- description: Learn how to annotate PDF with image using GroupDocs.Annotation for Java.
+Step‑by‑step guide, code snippets, troubleshooting tips, and best practices for Java developers.
-keywords: "Java PDF image annotation, GroupDocs annotation tutorial, PDF annotation Java library, add images to PDF Java, how to annotate PDF with images Java"
-weight: 1
-url: "/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/"
-date: "2026-03-06"
-lastmod: "2026-03-06"
-categories: ["Java Development"]
-tags: ["PDF", "annotation", "GroupDocs", "Java", "document-processing"]
+  name: How to annotate PDF with image in Java using GroupDocs
+  steps:
+  - name: initialize the annotator
+    text: '`Annotator` is the entry point that opens a PDF and prepares it for modifications.
+      `Annotator` is the core class that loads a PDF document, exposes annotation collections, and writes changes back to disk. **Why try‑with‑resources?** It guarantees the annotator closes and releases file handles, preve'
+  - name: create and configure your image annotation
+    text: Below is a minimal `ImageAnnotation` setup; `ImageAnnotation` represents an image‑based annotation that can be placed on a PDF page.
+You’ll define the rectangle, opacity, page number, image source, and rotation angle. `Rectangle` defines the position and size of the annotation on the page. `Rectangl
+  - name: apply the annotation and save
+    text: Now attach the annotation to the document and write the result to disk.
+      That’s it – you’ve just **annotate PDF with image** successfully.
+  type: HowTo
+- questions:
+  - answer: No hard limit, but keep images under 2 MB for optimal performance.
+    question: What’s the maximum image size I can use?
+  - answer: GroupDocs renders only the first frame of an animated GIF.
+    question: Can I use animated GIFs?
+  - answer: GroupDocs uses a top‑left origin; the `Rectangle` coordinates are measured in pixels from that point.
+    question: How do I position images precisely?
+  - answer: Yes – provide the password when constructing the `Annotator`.
+    question: Can I annotate password‑protected PDFs?
+  - answer: Supported PDF versions range from 1.4 to 2.0, covering virtually every PDF you’ll encounter.
+    question: Does this work with all PDF versions?
+  type: FAQPage
+tags:
+- annotate pdf with image
+- java pdf annotation
+- groupdocs
+- pdf image annotation
+- document processing
+title: How to annotate PDF with image in Java using GroupDocs
 type: docs
 ---

-# How to add image to PDF using Java and GroupDocs Annotation
+# How to annotate PDF with image in Java using GroupDocs

-Ever found yourself staring at a PDF thinking, “I wish I could just **add image to pdf** right here to explain this better”?
-You’re not alone.
-Whether you’re building a document review system, creating educational materials, or just need visual context in a PDF, image annotations are a game‑changer.

-In this tutorial you’ll learn exactly how to **add image to pdf** files with GroupDocs.Annotation for Java.
-We’ll cover setup, basic usage, advanced properties like opacity and rotation, and common pitfalls.
-By the end you’ll be confidently embedding images into PDFs programmatically.
+If you need to **annotate PDF with image**—for example, inserting a logo, a diagram, or a photo directly onto a contract or a training manual—GroupDocs.Annotation for Java makes it painless.
+In this tutorial you’ll see how to add an image annotation, control its opacity and rotation, and handle common pitfalls such as password‑protected PDFs or large files.
+By the end you’ll be able to embed images into PDFs programmatically and confidently ship the solution in production.

-## Quick Answers
+## Quick answers
 - **Can I add an image to a PDF with Java?** Yes – use GroupDocs.Annotation’s `ImageAnnotation` class.
-- **Which library supports image opacity?** The `setOpacity` method lets you control opacity (`set image opacity java`).
+- **Which method controls image opacity?** Call `setOpacity(float)` on the annotation object.
-- **Do I need a license?** A trial works for testing; a full license is required for production.
+- **Do I need a license for production?** A trial works for testing; a full license is required for commercial use.
-- **Can I annotate a password‑protected PDF?** Yes, just supply the password when creating the `Annotator`.
+- **Can I annotate a password‑protected PDF?** Yes – provide the password when creating the `Annotator`.
 - **What Java version is required?** Java 8+, though Java 11+ is recommended for best performance.

-## What is **add image to pdf**?
+## What is add image to pdf?
-Adding an image to a PDF means inserting a visual element (logo, diagram, stamp, etc.) as an annotation that becomes part of the document’s content stream.
-GroupDocs.Annotation treats the image as an `ImageAnnotation`, giving you full control over placement, size, rotation, and opacity.
+Loading an image onto a PDF page creates an **image annotation** that becomes part of the document’s content stream. `ImageAnnotation` is the object that stores the image data, its position, size, rotation, and visual style, allowing you to treat the picture like any other annotation type.

 ## Why use GroupDocs Annotation for Java?
-- **Rich API** – full set of properties (position, opacity, rotation).
-- **Cross‑platform** – works on Windows, Linux, and macOS.
-- **No external PDF viewers** – the library handles rendering and saving.
-- **Enterprise‑ready licensing** – trial, temporary, and full options.
+Load your PDF, attach an `ImageAnnotation`, and save—no external viewers needed.
+GroupDocs Annotation supports **50+ input and output formats**, can process PDFs up to **500 MB** without loading the whole file into memory, and runs on Windows, Linux, and macOS.
+Its API gives you fine‑grained control over placement, opacity (0‑1 range), and rotation (0‑360°), making it ideal for enterprise‑grade document workflows.

 ## Prerequisites
 - **Java** 8 or higher (Java 11+ recommended).
 - **IDE** – IntelliJ IDEA, Eclipse, or any Java‑compatible editor.
 - **Build tool** – Maven or Gradle (examples use Maven).

-## Setting Up GroupDocs.Annotation
+## Setting up GroupDocs.Annotation

 Add the Maven repository and dependency to your `pom.xml`: